microsoft/TypeScript-Website/packages/documentation/copy/en/modules-reference/Theory.md

 ## TypeScript’s job concerning modules

-The TypeScript compiler’s chief goal is to look at input code and tell the author about problems the output code might encounter at runtime.
-To do this, the compiler needs to know some things about the code’s intended runtime environment—what globals are available, for example.
-When the input code is a module, there are several additional questions the compiler needs to answer in order to do its job.
+The TypeScript compiler’s chief goal is to prevent certain kinds of runtime errors by catching them at compile time.
+With or without modules involved, the compiler needs to know about the code’s intended runtime environment—what globals are available, for example.
+When modules are involved, there are several additional questions the compiler needs to answer in order to do its job.
 Let’s use a few lines of input code as an example to think about all the information needed to analyze it:

 ```ts
 import sayHello from "greetings";